dna-seq/genobear/README.md

 # GenoBear 🧬

-A unified toolkit for downloading, converting, and annotating genomic databases.
+A unified toolkit for downloading, converting, and processing genomic databases.

 ## Features

-- **Download genomic databases**: dbSNP, ClinVar, ANNOVAR, RefSeq, Exomiser, and HGMD
+- **Download genomic databases**: Ensembl, ClinVar, dbSNP, gnomAD
-- **Convert VCF to Parquet**: Efficient columnar storage for large genomic datasets
+- **Convert VCF to Parquet**: Efficient columnar storage for large genomic datasets with polars-bio
-- **Annotate VCF files**: Add variant annotations from multiple databases
+- **Split variants by type**: Organize variants by TSA (Trinucleotide Sequence Alteration) for efficient querying
-- **CLI and Python API**: Use via command line or import as a Python library
+- **CLI and Python API**: Use via command line or import as a Python library with pipeline-based workflows
-- **Unified configuration**: Consistent database paths and discovery
+- **Parallel processing**: Download and process multiple chromosome files concurrently
-- **Streaming processing**: Handle large files efficiently with polars-bio
+- **HuggingFace integration**: Upload processed datasets directly to HuggingFace Hub

 ## Installation